rjury-sumo/sumologic-solution-templates/aws-observability-terraform/examples/custom-apps-fields-fer-metric-only/README.md

 ## Deployment
 - do step 1 from https://help.sumologic.com/docs/observability/aws/deploy-use-aws-observability/deploy-with-terraform/#step-1-set-up-the-terraform-environment
 - read step 2. review and edit ./main.auto.tfvars and set deployment/env region correctly
-1.1 presumably you have your own repo if you got this far!
+- 1.1 presumably you have your own repo if you got this far!
-1.2 terraform init
+- 1.2 terraform init
-1.3 in this example config is a mix of secrets  defined via TF_VAR_ in shell script (Review if this is appropriate for your env.) and the main.auto.tfvars file.
+- 1.3 in this example config is a mix of secrets  defined via TF_VAR_ in shell script (Review if this is appropriate for your env.) and the main.auto.tfvars file.

+### step 1.4 fields import
-1.4 It's highly likely some of the fields already exist in your org and then this will happen (because fields try to create and cannot handle already existing resource with same name)
+Re 1.4 it's **highly likely some of the fields already exist** in your org and this will cause errors with deployment, as the field already exists.
+You will get error below for each field already existing (or FER)
+-
 ```
 ╷
 │ Error: {"id":"7GCYS-LGM9Z-8OGMO","errors":[{"code":"field:already_exists","message":"Field with the given name already exists"}]}